 If the protected resource request does not include authentication credentials or does not contain an access token that enables access to the protected resource, the resource server MUST include the HTTP WWW-Authenticate response header field; it MAY include it in response to other conditions as well.
-The WWW-Authenticate header field uses the framework defined by [I-D.ietf-httpbis-p7-auth] as follows:
+The WWW-Authenticate header field uses the framework defined by HTTP/1.1, Part 7 [I-D.ietf-httpbis-p7-auth].